-The Residency program will offer four cohorts for 2022.
+The Residency program will offer three cohorts for 2023.
 Start dates and position availability is dependent on unit specific hiring needs.
 New Grad RN positions posted at Huntington Hospital careers page prior to the start of each program.

 Requirements to qualify for the New Grad RN Residency Program:

 - Graduated from an accredited bachelor’s in nursing or a Master of Science in Nursing.

 - Associate in Nursing Degree may be considered for current Huntington Hospital employee, must commit to obtaining a bachelor’s in nursing within three years from date of transfer/promotion.